danielandefors/data-structures-java/README.md

-# Data Structure (and Algorithms) in Java
+# Data Structures (and Algorithms) in Java

-... and other stuff that I've created for fun and to dust off some old knowledge.
+... and other stuff that I've created for fun (mostly).